 The technology industry is really moving towards neurodiverse hiring, and there are jobs for [people with] all types of levels of ability.
 They’re a gift to industry and companies.Noelle Foster, President, Unified Robotics

-This month, Kendall celebrates one year of working at her first job.
-Other athletes from the pilot team have remained involved with Unified Robotics, found work, or gone onto college—like Jesse Oglesby, who has autism and had taken on a leadership role recruiting other schools to participate in Unified Robotics.
+Kendall, now 23, lives in her own apartment at a community for adults with developmental disabilities.
+She works part-time at a retirement community, although she’s currently on leave because of the coronavirus.
+Other athletes from the pilot team have similarly remained involved with Unified Robotics, found work, or gone onto college—like Jesse Oglesby, who has autism and had taken on a leadership role recruiting other schools to participate in Unified Robotics.
 He’s now at the Georgia Institute of Technology, where he started in inclusive Ultimate Frisbee team.

-As for Delaney, she’s a junior in college majoring in mechanical engineering.
-Although she attends school on the other side of the country, sheremains involved with Unified Robotics.
+As for Delaney, she recently graduated from George Washington University with a degree in Mechanical Engineering and a concentration in Robotics.
+She accepted a job with a major tech company, where she’ll begin this summer.
 Her goal is to one day work on developing assistive technologies to help people of all abilities be successful in today’s culture.

 “People with disabilities are commonly stereotyped as not being able to contribute or produce meaningful work,” says Delaney.
 “But, this stereotype is not true.
 Every human being has something to offer.
 And it’s important that any team, company, classroom, or school is inclusive.
 We can learn so much from each other.”